ironbar/arc25/docs/modeling/Iteration_30_solve_RL_collapse.md

   - [x] Try training without pixel score reward
 - [x] Analyze logs of failed training, and document experiments training from zero
 - [x] Is the new reward helpful?
-- [ ] Are the new metrics helpful to understand the problem?
+- [x] Are the new metrics helpful to understand the problem?
+Yes
-- [ ] Maybe I have to use a longer max sequence length?
+- [x] Maybe I have to use a longer max sequence length?
-  - [ ] Analyze truncate errors
+  - [x] Analyze truncate errors
 - [ ] Actions to solve RL collapse
   - [x] Log ngram repetition and unique tokens
   - [x] Avoid model quantization.
 Not sure if will solve the problem but it's training way faster, more than x2.